 Bent’s Old Fort National Historic Site, La Junta

 If you're traveling on the Santa Fe Trail National Scenic and Historic Byway, don't miss one of Colorado's must-see attractions: a stop at Bent's Old Fort National Historic Site near La Junta.
 Built in 1833 by William and Charles Bent and their partner, Ceran St. Vrain, the original trading post was a conduit of commerce for people living on the plains of the region.
-It had enough sleeping rooms to house up to 200 people, and it quickly became a center for cultural interaction between American settlers, Mexicans and Plains Indians.
+It had enough sleeping rooms to house up to 200 people, and it quickly became a center for cultural interaction between American settlers, Mexicans and Native Americans.
 In fact, the Bent brothers made great strides to maintain good relations with the Arapaho, Kiowa and Cheyenne Indians who hunted on the land around the fort.

 In 1835, William Bent married Mis-stan-sta or Owl Woman, the daughter of White Thunder, a holy man among the Cheyenne people.
 Their marriage helped bridge the two cultures and maintain peace between them.

 Today, you can stroll among the extensive network of rooms and corridors and visualize what life was like in an old trading post.
 The fort was reconstructed in 1976 and is made of adobe, an efficient building material used in the dry climates of the West.
 Employees at the fort dress in period clothing and encourage you to ask any questions you might have about the area's past.